sky06walker/iptv-m3u/README.md

     *   Deploy the project.
 5.  **Enable Advanced Mode**:
     *   After the initial deployment, go to your project's **Settings** > **Functions**.
-    *   Under **Functions compatibility flags**, ensure you have `nodejs_compat` enabled if you plan to extend functionality with Node.js APIs.
-    *   The worker will be active and listening for requests to the defined paths.
+    *   The `_worker.js` file will be automatically detected and used to handle requests.

 ## 🔧 Customization